Bathing water quality

 Blue Flag beaches

-Beaches with an 'excellent' water quality compliance result may be eligible for the Blue Flag award, which also looks at beach management and facilities such as:
+Beaches with an excellent water quality compliance result may be eligible for the Blue Flag award.
+The award also looks at beach management and facilities such as:

 The award applies during the bathing season.
 In Northern Ireland the scheme is run by Keep Northern Ireland Beautiful, along with the Green Coast and Seaside Award schemes.